paul-abbott/paul-abbott.github.io/wr/ap/index.md

 [About](https://paulabbott.net/about/)
 <!-- end nav! -->

-### WE GROW MUSIC!
+### We Grow Music!
 Ecologies of attention, discrepancy and multiplicity—real and imaginary—in embodied music performance.

 [RCA, Antwerp, 2022-2024](https://www.ap-arts.be/en/research/we-grow-music-ecologies-attention-discrepancy-and-multiplicity-real-and-imaginary-embodied)